link2x/EDMSaveBot/README.md

 This will run the bot as the stated user in the stated subreddit.

 Be aware that the bot will fail when posting comments at speed, due to reddit's limitations.
 As you garner upvotes, this problem will subside.
+You can alleviate this issue using the `-lowkarma` flag.

+## Available Flags:
+`-username User` - Allows you to set the username from the commandline.
+`-password Pass` - Allows you to set the password from the commandline.
+Insecure on linux.
+`-subreddit Sub` - Allows you to set the subreddit from the commandline.
+`-lowkarma` - Adds a 10-minute pause between comments, used to alleviate low-karma cooldowns.